 ws://domain.com:7681, you will need to test it to ensure it is working.

 Add a Websocket Proxy to Your Virtual Host

 The WebSocket Proxy tab is inside your virtual host settings (WebAdmin console > Virtual Hosts > your virtual host > WebSocket Proxy > Add).

 Enter the URI for your WebSocket application (relative to your virtual host’s domain) and the Address of the WebSocket backend.

-/.
-By default, the libwebsocket server listens on 127.0.0.1:7681, so that’s my address value.
-You can configure your pages and backends to have the WebSocket application in a different URI and your backend at a different location.
+127.0.0.1:7681, so that’s your address value.
+You can configure your pages and backend to have the WebSocket application in a different URI and your backend at a different location.